oxala/marko-tester/README.md

 As a second argument you can pass options object:

 - `withoutFixtures` _(default: false)_ - set this to true if you don't want automatic snapshot test execution.
 At this point `fixtures` will become executable and you will be able to run snapshot test using `fixtures()`.
+You can run specific snapshot by providing a fixture name `fixtures(FixtureFileName)`.

 - `withAwait` _(default: false)_ - if your template has `<await/>` tag in it, you need to set this to true.
 At this point `render` will become an asynchronous function and you will need to treat it with await.

 ### Examples
-The boilerplate looks like this:

 ```
 const { render, fixtures } = require('marko-tester')('../index.marko');